MrStealurCar/budget-app/README.md

 ## Description

 This project uses the budget-api I built as part of Codecademys Back-End Engineer career path, I decided to add a simple user interface to it using React after completing the API to make it my first fullstack application!
-The back-end was built using Express.js and I used Node.js to run the server.
-I found hooking up the API I built both fun and challenging, facing many difficulties along the way such as the transfer feature.
-This app allows users to:
+The API was built using Express.js, and I used Node.js to run the server.
+Originally, the app would display a default list of budget entries, and the API would add and pull data from a mock database I had created in the api folder.
+However, shortly after completing the project, I decided to replace this with a real PostgreSQL database instead.
+I found creating the new database, and hooking up my API to PostgreSQL both fun and challenging.
+Refactoring my original routes to interact with the real database was also very engaging.

+The original version of the app allowed users to:

 - View a default list of budget entries.
 - Add a new budget entry to the list.